 Following the 18-year pastorate of Rev. White, Rev. Aubrey “Buddy” Rosser served as pastor (1969-79).
 A football player and graduate of the University of Richmond, Buddy helped establish the Wednesday Night Family Suppers and led the church to begin building a three story educational wing, including a fellowship hall and church office suite.
 Rev. Michael Blackwell (1980-83) and Rev. Edward Freeman (1984-90) helped the church to complete this task and “Move a Mountain” to pay off the building debt.
 Dr. Thomas Harrell (1991-2000) served as pastor during a time of transition for the church, and a Vision Committee was formed in 1999 to help the church chart their course for the new century that dawned.

-In 2001 the current pastor, Dr. Randy Clipp, began his tenure.
-Since that time, the church has completed a process of spiritual discernment and direction called Pursuing Vital Ministries.
+In 2001 our former pastor, Dr. Randy Clipp, began his tenure.
+During his tenure the church has completed a process of spiritual discernment and direction called Pursuing Vital Ministries.
 The video Monument Heights: 2019 Our Future Story provides an overview of the specific ministries which we feel God has been calling us to focus on: family, discipleship, international, college/young adult, and cyber ministries.
 In addition to taking mission teams to serve in Slovakia, Trinidad, Grenada, and Romania, our church also regularly feeds the homeless, hosts the CARITAS homeless ministry, and participates in an annual Love in Action Day to reach out to our community.
 We began a Tuesday night English Language School in 2002 and helped plant a unique multicultural church, the International Community Church, which began to worship in our Fellowship Hall monthly in 2009.
 The Monument Heights Day School began Aug.
 4, 2008, with 13 students and has grown to a current enrollment of 85.

 A $1.9 million building renovation of our children, preschool, and entrance area was dedicated on Sept.
 1, 2011.
 As the Spirit guides us into a bright future, we look forward to being the presence of Christ to the peoples of our community.